Public Works & COVID-19

 Protecting our Waste Water (Sewer) System

-Toilet paper has been a hot topic these last few weeks throughout our nation.
-It may be challenging to find toilet paper, but we remind all our customers that paper towels, baby wipes, and “disposable wipes” can clog your pipes.
+Reminder to all our customers: paper towels, baby wipes, and “disposable wipes” can clog your pipes.
 These products do not dissolve and can clog sewer pipes, causing expensive - and time consuming - repairs for homeowners.
 These products also clog the larger public sewer pipes and pump station equipment which, in turn, leads to sewer backups.
 Save yourself and our collection system by placing wipes, rags, and towels in the trash, not the toilet!

-Currently, Public Works and City Operations are still in effect.
+Currently, Public Works and City Operations do not have service interruptions.
 If you need to report an issue or have questions about Public Works infrastructure (streets, storm, water, sewer, etc), please contact Public Works by phone at 503-635-0280.